dibbhatt/kafka-spark-consumer/README.md

 Number of Receivers should be less than or equal to the number of Partitions for Kafka Topic.

-In your driver code , you can launch the Receivers by calling ReceiverLauncher.launch
+In your driver code , you can launch the Receivers by calling **ReceiverLauncher.launch**

 Please see Java or Scala code example on how to use this Low Level Consumer

-Kafka Receivers uses Zookeeper for storing the latest offset for individual partitions, which will help to recover in case of failure .
+- **This Consumer uses Zookeeper for storing the latest offset for individual partitions, which will help to recover in case of failure**
+- **This Consumer has implemented PID (Proportional , Integral , Derivative )  based Rate Controller for controlling Back-Pressure**
+- **This control the rate limiting by altering the Spark Block Size rather the number of messages consumed**

 #What is Different from Spark Out of Box Kafka Consumers